-In today’s digital age, organisations have access to a vast amount of sensitive data, from customer information to trade secrets.
-Protecting this data is a critical task, but sometimes, the biggest threat can come from within the organisation.
+In today’s digital age, organisations have access to a large amounts of sensitive data, from customer information to trade secrets.
+Protecting this data is a critical task, but sometimes, the biggest threat can come from within the organisation themselves.
 This is known as insider risk.

-Insider Risk is a significant threat to an organisation’s well-being, occurring when insiders like employees, contractors, or others with privileged access pose potential hazards.
-These risks are not just limited to intentional acts of data breach or theft of intellectual property.
-Even seemingly innocuous actions, such as unintentional data leaks, can put an organisation and its members at considerable risk.
-It’s a multifaceted issue that can have severe implications on a company’s systems, reputation, and overall health.
-Below you will find a table visualising the number of intentional versus unintentional Insiders.
+Insider Risk is a significant threat to an organisation’s well-being, occurring when insiders like employees, contractors, or third-party contractors use their privileged access to cause harm.
+This risk is not just limited to intentional acts like data breaches or intellectual property theft.
+Seemingly harmless actions, such as leaving for a new job and taking documents and information, can put an organisation and its members at considerable risk.
+It’s a multifaceted issue that can severely affect a company’s operations, reputation, and overall health.
+To put these risks into a visual context, below you will find a table with the number of intentional versus unintentional Insiders.

 5 Signs You May Have Insider Risk Vulnerabilities: